 Nevada offers archery elk hunts that run Aug.
 25 – Sept.
-16. Depending on the unit and weather, bulls will be bugling towards the end of this hunt.
+16 (with the exception of unit 241 archery which runs Sept.
+17-30).
+Depending on the unit and weather, bulls will typically be rutting and bugling during most of this hunt.
 The archery hunt is a very fun hunt with a lot of action.

 Muzzleloader hunts in most units run Oct.
 22 – Nov.
-5. By the time this hunt starts, the bulls are done rutting and have separated from the cows.
+5. By the time this hunt starts, almost all of the bulls are done rutting and have separated from the cows.
 Bulls will typically be back in their bachelor groups with other bulls.
-Nevada requires open-sights on muzzleloaders so this can be a tough hunt because of the limited shooting range.
-Unit 241-242 does offer a muzzleloader rut hunt that is Sept.
-17 – Sept.
-30. This would be a great hunt to hunt with a muzzleloader during the rut.
+Nevada requires open-sights on muzzleloaders so this can be a tough hunt because of the limited shooting range, but the potential is still there for harvesting a big bull.

 Following the muzzleloader season are two rifle seasons, an early rifle that runs Nov.
 6 – 20 and a late rifle that goes Nov.
 21 – Dec.
 4. Both of these hunts have a good chance for snow and cold weather, but it’s not uncommon to have fairly warm weather too.
 Bulls with broken tines are very common, but occasionally you can find a bull that isn’t broken.
-We prefer the early season dates because the weather is usually better, but the late rifle hunt can also produce some good bulls.
+We prefer the early season dates because the weather is usually better, but the late rifle hunt can also produce bulls just as big.

-We specialize guiding bull elk in the following units.
+We guide bull elk in the following units.
 All of these units have a potential to produce 350″+ bulls:

-If you have any questions about which hunt to apply for, please give us a call or send us a message!
+If you have any questions about which hunts to apply for, please give us a call or send us a message!